What is the difference between inrunner and outrunner motors?

 Is the bearing of the machine strong enough to cope with heavy duty axial, radial and torque loads?

 In case of outrunner configurations: yes.
 For inrunner motors, the internal bearing of the axial flux machine is enough to cope with normal forces.
-However, the axial flux machine is not designed to support loads from severe external forces such as turbine blades.
+However, the inrunner version of the axial flux machine is not designed to support loads from severe external forces such as turbine blades.
 For use cases, such as wind turbines and aircraft blades, where significant axial and bending forces are generated, a separate bearing is required.
 This separate bearing can be integrated in the motor housing or in the gearbox.

 What kind of cooling fluid, the Magnax axial flux motors use?

 The motor itself needs a water/glycol mix for cooling (ie 10 liters/min at a temperature of 50-60°C for the 275mm version).
 Expected pressure drop is about 0,15 bar.

 The motor covers, which fit on both ends of the motor, exist in two variants; an air-cooled, and water cooled version.
 Efficiency tests are done at 50°C coolant temperature in normal ambient temperature conditions.

 How are the motors sealed?

 If the motor is mounted against a flange or a motor cover is used, the rotor disk is sealed from the outside.
 Water cannot enter the motor this way.
 The junction box is also watertight (IP67).
 However, water or dust entering the air gap is not a significant problem since because in an axial flux design, fluids and particles are removed automatically due to the centrifugal forces (air gap is radially oriented).
 Secondly, thanks to our patented cooling concept, the sensitive parts (cores etc.) are completely sealed.
 The motor housing is made out of anodised aluminium which is effective against corrosion.